aakash03/Audiochat/README.md

 1. Listen to your friends anytime anywhere.
 2. Get new story alerts on your dashboard.
+3. Updates through SMS.
-3. Since it does not depend on the type of phone used or internet connection, it can be used anytime from any place.
+4. Since it does not depend on the type of phone used or internet connection, it can be used anytime from any place.